treeverse/lakeFS/docs/reference/commands.md

 {:.no_toc}

 ```
+  -C, --concurrency int   max concurrent single delete operations to send to the lakeFS server (default 50)
   -h, --help              help for rm
-      --recursive   recursively delete all objects under the specified path
+  -r, --recursive         recursively delete all objects under the specified path
 ```